ronan-s1/buyer_seller_system/README.md

 ## Running the System

-Run the `main.py` in the project root director(same directory where this README is located)
+Run the `main.py` in the project root directory (same directory where this README is located)
 ```bash
 python src/main.py
 ```